Probe Scheduling for Efficient Detection of Silent Failures: Related work

 \section{Related work}

-This basic formulation of failure detection via probes applies in multiple network scales, from back bones to data centers~\cite{ZhengCao:IEEEtComp2012,NguyenTTD:infocom09}.
+This basic formulation of failure detection via probes applies in multiple network scales, from backbone networks to data centers~\cite{ZhengCao:IEEEtComp2012,NguyenTTD:infocom09}.
 A recent application is testing of all forwarding rules in a software-defined network~\cite{ZKVM:conext2012}.
 Beyond the detection of network failures, the fundamental optimization problems we study model classic and emerging resource replication and capacity allocation problems.

 Previous considerations of the detection problem for network failures focused on \MAXe\ objective when all elements have equal importance (uniform priorities) \cite{ZhengCao:IEEEtComp2012,NguyenTTD:infocom09,ZKVM:conext2012}.
 In this particular case, deterministic scheduling is equivalent to finding a minimum size set of tests which covers all elements, which is the classic set covering problem.
 The optimal memoryless schedule is a solution of a simplified LP, which computes an optimal fractional cover.
 In practice, however, some elements are much more critical than others, and the uniform modeling does not capture that.
 Ideally, we would like to specify different detection-time targets for failures which depend on the criticality of the element.
 A set cover based deterministic schedule, however, may perform poorly when elements have different priorities and there was no efficient algorithm for constructing good deterministic schedules.
 Moreover, the \SUMe\ objectives, which were not previously considered for network failure detection application, constitute a natural global objective for overall performance, for example, when elements have associated fail probability, \SUMe\ minimization corresponds to minimizing expected failure detection time.